WesternOKState/CampusClaxon/README.md

 Utilizing Amazons Simple Notification Service, this program serves as a front end to allow for the easy administration and use of Amazon's service to send text alerts to students.

 ## Features
-- Easy SMS notifications for subscribers and groups of subscribers.
+- Easy SMS notifications for all subscribers or groups of subscribers.
-- LTI Integration for the easy user and group management of course management systems Currently only supports Moodle CMS.
+- LTI Integration for the easy user and group management of course management systems (Currently only supports Moodle CMS).
 - Standalone operation, to allow allow for use without CMS integration
 - Three levels of users
   - Administrators